 Consideration of the Agenda

-7. On the motion of Director Norris, seconded by Director Boehner, and seeing no objection, the Agenda was ADOPTED.
+7. On the motion of Director Norris, seconded by Director Boehner, and seeing no objection, the agenda was ADOPTED.

 Receipt and Consideration of Financial Reports

 8. Treasurer Sager reviewed the second quarter and first half of 2023 investment results.
 He stated that the theme for his report is “things weren’t as bad as people expected.”
 The second quarter had a positive investment return of $1.1 million, or 3.2%, and during the first half of 2023, the investment return was $2.8 million, or 8.7%.
 Treasurer Sager stated that despite the good performance for the second quarter and the first half of 2023, it is important to remember that the value of the ARRL portfolio is still recovering from the market declines experienced in 2022 and currently stands at approximately the same value on December 31, 2021.
 The balance of ARRL investment assets was $35.3 million as of June 30, 2023.
 Treasurer Sager reported that the Investment Management Committee continues to function well and congratulated the ARRL board for its foresight in setting up the IMC.
 He then entertained questions.